The Week in Space

 Carl’s Cosmos The awe-inspiring Tarantula Nebula is a fitting backdrop for remembering someone who made the wonders of the Universe accessible to a large portion of the world’s population.
 Born seventy-five years ago this week, Carl Sagan was a professor of astronomy at Cornell University, but he was best known as a popularizer of science, reaching and inspiring millions through his books, magazine articles, and television broadcasts.
 His Cosmos series became the most-watched series in public television history, and the accompanying book was the best-selling science book ever published in English.
-Sagan was a pioneer in the field of exobiology, played a leading role in planetary exploration, and co-founded the Planetary Society.
+Sagan was a pioneer in the field of exobiology and played a leading role in planetary exploration.
 Sagan died in 1996 from a rare bone marrow disease.

 Image credit: R. Jay GaBany / www.cosmotography.com